Nebraska becomes first state to use fentanyl in execution

 Nebraska on Tuesday became the first state to execute a prisoner with a deadly cocktail that included a drug that has killed thousands of innocent Americans — fentanyl.

-Carey Dean Moore, a convicted double-murderer who has spent more than half his life on death row, was strapped at 10 a.m. local time (11 a.m.
-ET) to a gurney in the death chamber at the state penitentiary in Lincoln.
+Carey Dean Moore, a convicted double-murderer who has spent more than half his life on death row, was pronounced dead at 10:47 a.m. local time (11:47 ET), according to pool reports from the death chamber at the state penitentiary in Lincoln, Nebraska.

-At 10:57 a.m., state officials announced that Moore's execution was finished, local NBC affiliate WOWT reported.
-The exact time of death was not immediately released.

-The drugs were administered intravenously, starting with Valium to knock Moore out, according to the notice that the Nebraska Department of Corrections sent on Jan.
-19 to the condemned man.
+"There didn't appear to be any complications," said Chip Matthews of News Channel Nebraska, one of four reporters who witnessed the execution.
+However, he added, "the curtain was down for a period of time."

+Moore was shackled by his wrists and ankles at 10 a.m. to a gurney and asked if he had any last words.

 Next, Moore, 60, was injected with fentanyl, an opioid that has fueled the plague of fatal overdoses that killed more than 150 people just in Nebraska last year, according to the federal Centers for Disease Control and Prevention.

+Before losing consciousness, Moore mouthed "I love you" to the family members who witnessed his final moments.

-That was followed by cisatracurium besylate to paralyze Moore’s muscles and potassium chloride to stop his heart.
+The third drug administered was the cisatracurium besylate, which paralyzed Moore’s muscles followed by the potassium chloride to stop his heart.

-It was Nebraska's first execution in more than two decades.
-And Moore did not die alone.

-“State law allows three witnesses to attend on behalf of Moore, in addition to one member of the clergy,” according to Nebraska DOC.
-“Up to three witnesses may also attend on behalf of the victims’ families.”

 Moore had been on death row longer than any other prisoner in Nebraska.
 He was convicted of killing two cab drivers, Maynard Helgeland and Reuel Van Ness, five days apart in 1979.
 He had spent 38 years on death row, longer than anyone in U.S. history.